 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-American Airlines has published a new set of destinations for its popular Reduced Mileage Awards promotion.
-If you're unfamiliar, Reduced Mileage Awards provides a mileage discount for American Airlines co-branded Citi and Barclays cardholders.
-Depending on which card you have, you’ll save anywhere from 1,000 to 7,500 miles off of a round-trip award ticket.
+American Airlines just published its latest (and last) set of destinations for its popular Reduced Mileage Awards (RMA) promotion.
+If you're unfamiliar, AA Reduced Mileage Awards provide a mileage discount for most co-brand cardholders.
+Depending on which card you have and the distance of your trip, you’ll save anywhere from 1,000 to 7,500 miles off of a round-trip award ticket.

 What are Reduced Mileage Awards?

 American Airlines Reduced Mileage Awards are discounted award tickets to and from select cities for American Airlines co-branded credit cardholders.
 The list of eligible airports depends on the month, and the number of miles you save depends on the flight distance and which AAdvantage credit card you hold.

 - Nonstop flights under 500 miles are discounted either 1,000 or 500 miles each way.